-Ashlin has been playing with the Ellis Marsalis Quintet, led by pianist and Jazz Master, Ellis Marsalis, in a variety of settings since 2014, ranging from weekly gigs at the famous club in New Orleans - Snug Harbor, to jazz festivals in New Orleans and Bermuda, to Marshall University, and to Dizzy’s in New York City, and the upcoming engagement at the Blue Llama Jazz Club in Ann Arbor, Michigan.
+Ashlin has been playing with the Ellis Marsalis Quintet in a variety of settings from 2014 until Mr. Marsalis' death in 2020.
+Locations vary from the famous club in New Orleans - Snug Harbor, to jazz festivals in New Orleans and Bermuda, Marshall University, Dizzy’s in New York City, and the upcoming engagement at the Blue Llama Jazz Club in Ann Arbor, Michigan.

 At Dizzy’s in Jazz at Lincoln Center, the Ellis Marsalis Quintet played four evenings in November 2016.
 A surprised reviewer, expecting a performance on the “staid size of the jazz street,” described the ensemble as “a quite energetic machine” with “extremely capable musicians.”
 His full review may be read here in the Columbia Tribune.
 Reviews of other performances are provided on this website.

 At the New Orleans Jazz and Heritage Festival, Ashlin has performed with the Ellis Marsalis Quintet to enthusiastic standing-room-only crowds.
 The performances were recorded live and are available for purchase, along with other years of Ellis Marsalis's performances, at the Munck Music website.
 For specific years of the Quintet's recordings, click on the following dates: 2014, 2015, 2017, and 2018.

 In 2017, the Ellis Marsalis Quintet recorded an album of original tunes, entitled The Ellis Marsalis Quintet Plays The Music of Ellis Marsalis.
 Reviews have been very positive, such as this one in Offbeat Magazine.
 Ashlin is featured on the track, Zee Blues, on this album.